npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 ## Object literals

-In object literal notation, an object is described as a set of comma-separated name/value pairs enclosed in curly braces 'var ... = { ... };'.
+In object literal notation, an object is described as a set of comma-separated name/value pairs enclosed in curly braces `var ... = { ... };`.
 Names inside the object may be either strings or identifiers that are followed by a colon.
 Object literals encapsulate data to minimize the use of global variables.
 Property values can be of any data type, including array literals, functions, and nested object literals.

 ```javascript
 var myObject = {